 Descriptors Calculation

-A total of 222 one-dimensional and two-dimensional descriptors were computed for the compounds present in the dataset.
+A total of 222 1D/2D descriptors were computed for the compounds present in the dataset.
 The descriptors heatmap (Figure 6) provides an overview of the correlations between the different molecular descriptors used in this study.
 As expected, there are strong correlations between certain descriptors, such as molecular weight and polar surface area (PSA), as well as between LogP and the number of rotatable bonds.
 These correlations suggest that molecules with higher molecular weight tend to have larger PSA values, while those with higher LogP tend to have a higher number of rotatable bonds.
 Additionally, there are weaker correlations between other pairs of descriptors, such as between LogP and molecular weight, and between PSA and the number of hydrogen bond acceptors.

 Interestingly, the heatmap also reveals some unexpected correlations, such as a moderate positive correlation between LogP and the number of hydrogen bond donors.
 This suggests that molecules with higher LogP may also have more hydrogen bond donors, which could impact their binding properties and solubility.
 Overall, the heatmap provides valuable insights into the relationships between different molecular descriptors, which can help guide the development of predictive models for drug design and discovery.

 Figure 6

+Figure 7: Some Correlated Features

+Figure 7 illustrates some correlated features with, we can see that SP-3 is highly positively correlated with AMR, same for VP-3 with nB, and VP-6 with SP-4, there are highly negatively correlated features such as ATSc2 with ATSc1, nAtomP with HybRatio, and MDEO-11 with ATSC3.

 Regression Models Development